neutrons/inspired/README.md

 ## Installation:

+INSPIRED is available on the [Analysis cluster](https://analysis.sns.gov/) as a conda environment.
+To run INSPIRED, all you need to do is to activate "inspired-dev" in the global conda environment:

+`source /opt/anaconda/etc/profile.d/conda.sh`

+`conda activate inspired-dev`

+`inspired`

-For most users, the easiest way to use INSPIRED is to download a pre-installed VirtualBox image and run INSPIRED as a virtual machine (VM) on any platform, including Windows, MacOS, and Linux ([Option 1](https://github.com/cyqjh/inspired#option-1)).
-If you have acess to a Linux machine (such as the [Analysis cluster](https://analysis.sns.gov/)) and would like to have a native installation, you may also do so ([Option 2](https://github.com/cyqjh/inspired#option-2)).
+To use INSPIRED on another computer, there are two installation options.
+One option is to download a pre-installed VirtualBox image and run INSPIRED as a virtual machine (VM) on any platform, including Windows, MacOS, and Linux ([Option 1](https://github.com/cyqjh/inspired#option-1)).
+If you have acess to a Linux machine and would like to have a native installation, you may also do so ([Option 2](https://github.com/cyqjh/inspired#option-2)).

 ### Option 1
 1. Install [VirtualBox for your operating system](https://www.virtualbox.org/wiki/Downloads).
 Unfortunately, VirtualBox does not support Apple M3 chips.
 There was a [developer preview](https://download.virtualbox.org/virtualbox/7.0.8/VirtualBox-7.0.8_BETA4-156879-macOSArm64.dmg) from an older version of VirtualBox that may support M1/M2 chips, but we did not test it.
 We are working on a solution to address this issue.